Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/AzureRM.Sql.md

 Removes one or more databases from an Azure SQL Database Failover Group.

 ### [Remove-AzureRmSqlDatabaseLongTermRetentionBackup](Remove-AzureRmSqlDatabaseLongTermRetentionBackup.md)
-Removes a particular long term retention backup.
+Deletes a long term retention backup.

 ### [Remove-AzureRmSqlDatabaseSecondary](Remove-AzureRmSqlDatabaseSecondary.md)
 Terminates data replication between a SQL Database and the specified secondary database.